Ayobola Kekere-Ekun: Life

 Ayobola Kekere-Ekun was born in 1993 in Lagos, Nigeria.
-She had an interest in art from an early age, which was fostered through classes and support from her parents.
+She had an interest in art from a very young age, which was nurtured through classes and support from her parents.
 Kekere-Ekun finished a degree in Graphic Design at the University of Lagos (UNILAG), Akoka in 2009 and also received her Master's Degree in the same field in 2016.
 She is the Assistant Lecturer in the Department of Creative Arts at the University of Lagos.

-As of 2022, Kekere-Ekun was finishing her Ph.D., which started in 2018, in Art and Design at the University of Johannesburg, South Africa.
+In 2022, Kekere-Ekun was finishing her Ph.D., which she began in 2018, in Art and Design at the University of Johannesburg, South Africa.

 Artistic practice

-Kekere-Ekun combines her fascination with lines with a method called paper quilling, to form the visual aesthetic for her work.
-Her works highlight the themes of Nigerian femininity and its history, mythology, power dynamics and equality and their practical effects within Nigerian social spaces that may be prejudiced toward women.
-The artist investigates Nigerian femininity within historical and contemporary times alongside other themes particular to her social and geographical context.
+Kekere-Ekun combines her fascination of linear patterns with a method called paper quilling, a meticulous process that takes extensive time to complete.
+She mainly uses this technique to form the intricate visual aesthetic that is seen in her work.
+Her works highlight the themes of Nigerian femininity across historical and contemporary context, alongside other personal themes that are particular to her social and geographical experiences.
+In addition to femininity, her art also explores the practical effects of mythology, power dynamics, and equality within Nigerian social spaces that may be prejudiced toward women.

 Kekere-Ekun has exhibited her work at Rele Art Gallery in Lagos, Nigeria (2019); Guns & Rain, Johannesburg, South Africa (2019) and No End Contemporary Art Space (2019) in Johannesburg, South Africa and The Koppel Project Hive (2018) in London, England.